AuReMe/mpwt/README.rst

 ~~~~~~~~~~~~

 mpwt works only on Python 3 and it has been tested on Python 3.6.
+It requires some python packages (biopython, docopt and gffutils) and Pathway-Tools.
+To avoid issues, Pathway-Tools version 22.5 is required.

 You must have an environment where Pathway-Tools is installed.
 Pathway-Tools can be obtained `here <http://bioinformatics.ai.sri.com/ptools/>`__.
 For some versions you need to have Blast installed on you system, for further informations look at `this page <http://bioinformatics.ai.sri.com/ptools/installation-guide/released/blast.html>`__.